c4deszes/bike-rotor-sensor/software/docs/design/output_stage.rst

 --------------

 Responsibilities are turning on and off the two channels, checking for errors on channels, like short circuits and disconnected sensors.
-The common part of this component configures the tiemrs for each channel and connects their event input to the generators.
+The common part of this component configures the timers for each channel and connects their event input to the generators.

 Sensor layer